novuhq/novu/docs/docs/community/monorepo-structure.md

 ### API

 The API package is our main service for handling backend logic.
-It handles anything from authentication, authorization, notification template management, triggering events, etc...
+It handles anything from authentication, authorization, workflow management, triggering events, etc...
 This is where the Novu business logic is handled.

 ### WS aka Web-Socket